 The machine is programmed and controlled by a highly trained care provider who understands exactly what is needed to provide herniated disc relief to each individual patient.
 In fact, every session is custom tailored to the patient's case-specific treatment needs.

-As with all forms of spinal decompression, I recommend IDD for patients who either actually require a physical treatment modality or at least believe they require one.
+As with all forms of spinal decompression, I recommend Intervertebral Differential Dynamics for patients who either actually require a physical treatment modality or at least believe they require one.
 In order to better treatment results, it is crucial that each patient be 100% sure of the accuracy of their diagnosis.
 Remember, no therapy will perform well if it is not aimed at the actual source of pain.

 IDD decompression takes modern spinal decompression one step further and helps establish the treatment as an effectual alternative option to herniated disc surgery.